 DCP 211 Legal Text

+Enhance transparency of DCUSA change management

-Amend paragraph 5.3.10 to read:
+Amend Clause 5.3.10 as follows:

 5.3.10 make available on the Website in accordance with Schedule 14:

-(a) accurate and up-to-date copies of this Agreement,
+(a) an accurate and up-to-date copy of this Agreement;

-(b) all Change Proposals, consultations, Change Reports,
+(b) subject to Clauses 57.1 and 57.3.1, a copy of:

+(i) each Change Proposal made;

+(ii) consultation issued relating to a Change Proposal; and

+(iii) Change Report delivered to the Panel,

+after 31 May 2014; and

-(c) all the matters, minutes, reports, consultation responses, data and other information related to the DCUSA change process produced by or for, or made available to, the Panel, the Secretariat, the Panel Secretary or any Working Group;
+(c) subject to Clauses 57.1 and 57.3.1, all the matters, minutes, reports, consultation responses, data and other information related to the DCUSA change control process set out in Section 1C produced by or for, or made available to, the Panel, the Secretariat, the Panel Secretary or a Working Group (with the exception of contact details) after 31 May 2014.

+Add a new Clause 5.3.10A as follows:

-5.3.10A arrange, in return for a charge not exceeding the reasonable cost of so doing, for an accurate and up-to-date copy of this Agreement to be supplied to any person requesting a copy of the same;
+5.3.10A arrange, in return for a charge not exceeding the reasonable cost of so doing, for the following to be supplied to any person requested a copy of the same:

-5.3.10B arrange, except where and to the extent prohibited by clause 57.1 or clause 57.3.1, and in return for a charge not exceeding the reasonable cost of so doing, for any document covered by paragraphs 5.3.10(b) or 5.3.10(c) to be supplied to any person requesting a copy of the same;
+an accurate and up-to-date copy of this Agreement; and

+subject to Clauses 57.1 and 57.3.1, any document referred to in Clause 5.3.10(b) or 5.3.10(c).

-Amend paragraph 3 of Schedule 14 to read:
+Amend paragraph 3 of Schedule 14 as follows:

 3. The following shall be accessible through the Public Pages:

-(a) this Agreement (excluding the Revenue Protection Code of Practice),
+(a) this Agreement (excluding the Revenue Protection Code of Practice);

-(b) a list of the Parties,
+(b) a list of the Parties;

-(c) a copy of the Change Register,
+(c) a copy of the Change Register;

+(d) subject to Clauses 57.1 and 57.3.1, (except to the extent relating to the Revenue Protection Code of Practice) a copy of each:

+(i) Change Proposal made;

+(ii) consultation issued relating to a Change Proposal; and

+(iii) Change Report delivered to the Panel,

+after 31 May 2014; and

-(d) all Change Proposals, consultations, Change Reports, together with all the matters, minutes, reports, consultation responses, data and other information related to the DCUSA change process produced by or for, or made available to, the Panel, the Secretariat, the Panel Secretary or any Working Group, with the exception of contact details, documents covered by clause 57.1 or clause 57.3.1, and documents created or received on or before 31 May 2014.
+(e) subject to Clauses 57.1 and 57.3.1, (except to the extent relating to the Revenue Protection Code of Practice) all the matters, minutes, reports, consultation responses, data and other information related to the DCUSA change control process set out in Section 1C produced by or for, or made available to, the Panel, the Secretariat, the Panel Secretary or a Working Group (with the exception of contact details) after 31 May 2014.

+Add a new paragraph 3A in Schedule 14 as follows:

 3A.
-The following shall be accessible through the Password Controlled Pages:
+The following shall only be accessible through the Password Controlled Pages:

 (a) the full text of this Agreement (including the Revenue Protection Code of Practice);

-(b) any minutes of (and papers associated with) the meetings of the Panel, Working Groups and the DCUSA Ltd board of directors that are not accessible through the Public Pages; and
+(b) minutes of (and papers associated with) the meetings of the Panel, Working Groups and the DCUSA Ltd board of directors that are not accessible through the Public Pages; and

 (c) the contact details for Contract Managers and holders of Web Accounts.

+Wragge Lawrence Graham & Co LLP

+9 December 2014